School Psychology (Adv Cert)

 Both Advanced Certificate programs prepare students to serve as practicing school psychologists.
 Beginning with a foundation in undergraduate psychology coursework, the student completes a minimum of 66 graduate credits of academic study, including one year of supervised internship.
 The student is then awarded the Advanced Certificate.
-Students who complete the program successfully are eligible to apply for National Certification as a School Psychologist and students who are U.S. citizens are recommended to New York state for NY certification as a school psychologist.
+Students who complete the program successfully are eligible to apply for National Certification as a School Psychologist, and students who are U.S. citizens are recommended to New York state for New York certification as a school psychologist.

 To complete an Advanced Certificate in school psychology or bilingual school psychology, students must

 - complete the prescribed program of study, including a minimum of 66 credits beyond the baccalaureate degree, with a minimum of 30 graduate credits taken at Fordham with the approval of an adviser (credit for previous graduate work is granted depending on its relation to the program);

 - maintain a minimum overall graduate grade point average of 3.25 (between B and B+);